Are you a Highly Sensitive or Highly Perceptive Person?

 One of my gifts of sensitivity is that I can feel emotional energy in the body.
 I have learned to speak up about my intuition and the importance of intuition in all of our lives.
 Over the years, a disproportionately high number of “sensitive” or Highly Perceptive People have shown up on my table.
 Strong intuition or High Perceptivity is normal in my world.
 I work on levels of subtle, emotional energy – exactly where sensitive people tend to get stuck – and I use my sensitivity to grok and translate the connections that are healing.
 At some point, if it hasn’t already, some sensitive part of you will eventually clamor for reclaiming.
 I may be the first practitioner you meet who who openly talks about being intuitive and sensitive and encourages you to recognize and use your sensitivity.
 That’s my purpose.
 I am a connector.
 I connect awareness with experience, sensation with words and metaphors are one of my tools.
 To me, connection = healing – that’s my flavor.
 Some experience connection primarily as creativity, or as joy.
 We’re simply seeing and reflecting different facets of the same diamond.

 Living and working on Maui, I get to see people from all over the world.
 In the early days, when my first book had just come out and the Internet was young, it was amazing how people found me on the slimmest of vapor trails… I especially remember an MD on vacation here from Virginia who came for a session.
 He saw or heard my book mentioned somewhere and his intuition pinged.
-He then noted my name, found me on the Internet, and was on my table two days later.
-He didn’t identify himself as “sensitive” but he could feel the resonance.
+He found me on the Internet, and was on my table two days later.
+When I asked, he didn’t identify himself as “sensitive” but he could feel the resonance.
 My work and his need were a perfect energetic match.
 I helped him recognize the strength of his intuitive knowledge and how much he uses his intuition in his work.
 It happens frequently that when someone really needs to see me, my schedule suddenly opens to accommodate.
 I have learned to go with this flow and watch the miracles unfold.

 I see myself teaching my emotion-connecting skills to bodyworkers and my body-connecting skills to psychotherapists/medical pros and then empowering them to go out and do their own work in their own way with this connective, empowered foundation.
 If you are drawn to me and my material, chances are you are highly perceptive – and potentially a Healing Catalyst, yourself.
 I am a beacon, drawing you in to offer you understanding, support and resources.
 I can help other healing catalysts claim their “superpowers” and empower them to go into the world to use their abilities in service and love.